THE OTHER WORLD WE LIVE IN

-In the abrahamic traditions, personhood exists in three irreducible forms: divine, angelic and human.
+In the Abrahamic traditions, personhood exists in three irreducible forms: divine, angelic and human.
 Furthermore, personal reality is, again according to Thomas Aquinas, “the most perfect of all that exists in nature” (perfectissimum in tota natura).
 We instinctively know this, for when we insist today on the “dignity of the human person,” we are simply acknowledging this perfection in the only persons we have direct, palpable contact with: ourselves.
 But it applies at least equally to the angels, and of course immeasurably more to God.

 In saner times the existence of personal, spiritual beings would have been among the common-sense coordinates of all intelligent earthlings.
 The doubters would have been the oddballs.
 In fact, in those days, after a long conversation with Mr. Fry, someone may well have walked away and commented on how polite and witty the comedian was, but then lowered their voice and whispered, as if revealing a dark secret: “…but the poor man does not even believe in angels!”